Q. What is CID’s mission?

 During an investigation, CID investigators will list a death as undetermined until subsequent investigation turns up additional evidence.
 CID Agents investigate deaths by processing evidence with the determination of a finding.
-The CID investigation will determine whether the death was natural, accidental, suicide, homicide or undetermined.

 Q. How does CID determine the manner of death during investigations?

 A. CID does not determine the manner of death.
 A forensic pathologist, based on known facts and circumstances of a case, will make the determination on how a person died.
 This information is compiled with the findings of the autopsy and lab tests, allowing the pathologist to make an informed determination.

 Top of page

 A. An administrative investigation, or commander’s inquiry, sometimes termed as a 15-6 investigation is a data-gathering tool for the commander and is directed by an officer or a board of officers to ascertain facts and make findings and recommendations.
 These investigations are administrative and can be performed for a number of situations or incidents, including those involving property and personnel.
 These are separate from CID criminal investigations, however CID may use information collected in these for criminal investigative purposes.

 Q. Where do I go to get approval to write a book or produce a movie about CID or the Army?